davestemerdink/fuel-plugin-scaleio/doc/source/guide.rst

   \c.
 In case you want to speciafy different storage pools for different devices provide a list of pools corresponding to device paths, e.g. 'pool1,pool2' and '/dev/sdb,/dev/sdc' will assign /dev/sdb for the pool1 and /dev/sdc for the pool2.

   \d.
 Make disks for ScaleIO SDS devices unallocated.
 This disks will be cleand up and added to SDS-es as storage devices.
-Note, that because of current Fuel framwork limitation it is needed to keep some space for Cinder and Nova roles.
+Note, that because of current Fuel framework limitation it is needed to keep some space for Cinder and Nova roles.

     .. image:: images/devices_compute.png
        :width: 80%